Weighted sheaves and homology of Artin groups: Homology of braid groups and independence complexes

 \begin{theorem}[\cite{frenkel1988cohomology, de2001arithmetic}] The $\varphi_d$-primary component of the twisted ho\-mo\-lo\-gy of a braid group is given by

 where the non vanishing term is in degree $(d-2)k$ if $n=dk$ or $n=dk-1$. \end{theorem}

 Recall that, if $G$ is a graph with vertex set $VG$, an \emph{independent set} of $G$ is a subset of $VG$ consisting of pairwise non-adjacent vertices.
 Also, the \emph{independence complex} $\Ind(G)$ of $G$ is the abstract simplicial complex with $VG$ as set of vertices and whose simplices are all the non-empty independent sets of $G$.
+Thus $\Ind(G)$ is the clique complex of the complement graph of $G$.
 In contrast with the simplicial complex $K$ introduced in Section \ref{sec:constructions}, the simplicial complex $\Ind(G)$ does not contain the empty simplex, and the dimension of a simplex $\sigma\in\Ind(G)$ is given by $|\sigma|-1$.
-The homotopy type of $\Ind(A_n)$ has been computed in \cite{kozlov2007combinatorial} by means of discrete Morse theory, and the result is the following. \begin{proposition}[\cite{kozlov2007combinatorial}]
+The homotopy type of $\Ind(A_n)$ has been computed in \cite{kozlov2007combinatorial} by means of discrete Morse theory, and the result is the following. \begin{proposition}[{\cite[Proposition 11.16]{kozlov2007combinatorial}}]

 \end{proposition}

 By comparing this with Theorem \ref{teo:simpleind} we obtain the following relation between the homology of the independence complex of $A_n$ and the $\varphi_3$-primary component of the twisted homology of $\Br_{n+1}$.